 Once you get parked and ready to hike, you’ll follow the sign on the Trillium Gap Trail to the left for approximately 1.3 miles.
 This well-worn and widely graded trail is a gentle walk.
 When you reach the falls, a 25-foot cascade is a real treat.
 The shallow pool at the base of the falls is a great place to look for salamanders and cool off your feet on a summer day.
 If you’re coming for just the waterfall, turn around here.

 Otherwise, continue on 5.5 more miles to the top of the famous Mt.
 LeConte.
-It’s important to note this road is closed from December to mid March every year, so you’ll want to make sure the road is open before deciding to take this waterfall walk.
+It’s important to note this road is closed from December to mid March every year, so you’ll want to make sure the road is open before deciding to take this Smoky Mountain waterfall hike.
 The road is also not suitable for RVs, buses, or long vans.
 For 2019 and 2020, Trillium Gap Trail is closed for rehabilitation From May 6 to November 14 from 7 a.m. to 5:30 p.m.
 Monday through Thursday.
 The trail will be open on Friday, Saturday, Sunday, and federal holidays.

 Spruce Flat Falls – The Off Trail Adventure